 But in the 1960s, all the attention was on her a$$.

 Let me introduce you to Jim Steranko.

 Firstly, Steranko spent some time as a stage illusionist.
 As a teen, he spent summers working with circuses and carnivals, ultimately working his way up to a sideshow performer as a fire-eater and in acts involving a bed of nails and sleight-of-hand.
 That’s quirky enough for most folks.

-Then his early 20s, Steranko performed as an illusionist, escape artist, close-up magician in Philadelphia nightclubs.
+Then his early 20s, Steranko performed as an illusionist, escape artist, and close-up magician in Philadelphia nightclubs.
 Legend says that Jack Kirby’s escape artist character Mister Miracle was based upon Steranko.

 This was no doubt bolstered by the fact that Steranko competed on the rings and parallel bars as part of a gymnastics team.
 He later took up boxing.
 Then, he took up fencing.
 By age 17, Steranko parleyed all his acquired skills into life as a supervillain, as he and another teenage boy were arrested for a string of burglaries and car thefts in Pennsylvania.